Military budget of the United States

 The military budget of the United States is the largest portion of the discretionary federal budget allocated to the Department of Defense (DoD), or more broadly, the portion of the budget that goes to any military-related expenditures.
 It pays the salaries, training, and health care of uniformed and civilian personnel, maintains arms, equipment and facilities, funds operations, and develops and buys new items.
-The budget funds six branches of the US military: the Army, Navy, Marine Corps, Coast Guard, Air Force, and Space Force.
+The budget funds the six branches of the US military: the Army, Navy, Marine Corps, Coast Guard, Air Force, and Space Force.
+Critics contend that recent U.S. defense budgets have disproportionately invested in long-term developmental programs instead of producing weapons systems needed in the near term.

 Budget for FY2026

-As of 2 May 2025, the U.S. Department of Defense (DoD) fiscal year 2026 (FY2026) budget request was $892.6 billion, maintaining near-flat nominal growth compared to FY2025 levels.
-On 26 June 2025, the administration outlined its priorities, emphasizing investments in drones, missiles, and modernization while reducing procurement of certain legacy systems, such as F-35 fighter jets.
+Initially, the U.S. Department of Defense's (DoD) fiscal year 2026 (FY2026) budget request was $892.6 billion, maintaining near-flat nominal growth compared to FY2025 levels.

-On 11 June 2025, the House Armed Services Committee advanced the FY2026 National Defense Authorization Act (NDAA), proposing a total authorization of $925 billion, including $878.7 billion specifically for the Department of Defense.
+However, on 11 June 2025, the House Armed Services Committee advanced the FY2026 National Defense Authorization Act (NDAA), proposing a total authorization of $925 billion, including $878.7 billion specifically for the Department of Defense.
 Debate in Congress focused on aligning resources to counter rising threats, particularly in the Indo-Pacific region, while balancing domestic fiscal pressures.

-The overall budget requested by the US military department was $961.6 billion, which included $197.4 billion for the Department of the Army, $292.2 billion for the Department of the Navy, $301.1 billion for the Department of the Air Force and $170.9 billion for defence wide expenditure.
+In the end, the overall budget requested by the US military department was $961.6 billion, which included $197.4 billion for the Department of the Army, $292.2 billion for the Department of the Navy, $301.1 billion for the Department of the Air Force and $170.9 billion for defense-wide expenditure.